NelsonGan/notes-app-nodejs/README.md

 # notes-app-nodejs
-A simple note taking app built with NodeJS
+A simple command-line note taking app built with NodeJS